Renewing a World-class Institution:

 - Design and develop an inspiring new exhibit program.
 More than 60 new exhibits inspire, inform, and enable the visitor to become an astronomical observer.
 For a detailed description of the exhibit program, click here.

 A Commitment to Excellence

 Griffith Observatory was originally conceived by some of the finest scientific minds of the 1930s and built with the finest materials of the day.
-The City of Los Angeles and Friends Of The Observatory have been committed to that spirit of excellence in every aspect of the renovation and expansion project.
+The City of Los Angeles and Friends Of The Observatory were committed to that spirit of excellence in every aspect of the renovation and expansion project.
 This has involved taking the time, spending the money, and getting the people necessary to do the job right, so that the result is something the people of Los Angeles can celebrate with justified pride.

 Project Timeline.
-This is the first major capital improvement to Griffith Observatory since it opened in 1935.
+This was the first major capital improvement to Griffith Observatory since it opened in 1935.
 Planning for the renovation and expansion project began in 1990 with development and approval of a Master Plan.

 May 14, 1935 Building opens to public

 December 1978 Formation of Friends Of The Observatory